 FHA Cash Out Plan Eligibility Requirements

-• Existing FHA Loan: You must have an existing FHA lien to be eligible for an FHA cash-out refinance.
+- Existing FHA Loan: You must have an existing FHA lien to be eligible for the FHA cash-out plan.

-• Debt-to-Income Ratio: Borrowers should have a reasonable debt-to-income (DTI) ratio, typically below 43%, although some FHA lenders may accept higher DTI ratios under certain circumstances.
+- Debt-to-Income Ratio: Borrowers should have a reasonable debt-to-income (DTI) ratio, typically below 43%, although some FHA companies may accept higher DTI ratios under certain circumstances.

-• Sufficient Equity: You must have enough equity in your home to meet the LTV ratio requirements.
+- Sufficient Equity: You must have enough equity in your home to meet the LTV ratio requirements to qualify for the FHA cash out program .

 Use of Funds